ulrichpabst/MSReportChecker/README.md

 3. Choose `Trusted Add-in Catalogs`
 4. Add the full path to this project directory as a shared folder catalog, but make sure to remove trailing `)` characters and everything that comes before `//`.
 5. Confirm and restart Word
-6. The MSReportChecker will now appear under `Home > My Add-ins > Shared Folder`.
+6. The MSReportChecker will now appear under `Insert > My Add-ins > Shared Folder`.
 The precise location of the Add-in might differ between different versions of Word.